dragonflyoss/Dragonfly/docs/user_guide/monitoring.md

 # Monitor Dragonfly with Prometheus

-Currently metrics become an important part of observability.
+Currently, metrics become an important part of observability.
 As for monitoring Dragonfly, we recommend you to use Prometheus.

-In Dragonfly project, there are two long-running processes: supernode and dfdaemon.
+In the Dragonfly project, there are two long-running processes: supernode and dfdaemon.
 Each of the components expose its metrics via `/metrics` endpoint, so Prometheus can get metrics from each component.
 We will also support dfget metrics in the future.
 As for current metrics, you can check out [metrics](metrics.md).

 ## How to set up Prometheus

 ### Setup Dragonfly Environment

-First, please ensure you know how to setup Dragonfly environment.
+First, please ensure you know how to set up a Dragonfly environment.
 If you don't, you can check out this  [quick_start](https://github.com/dragonflyoss/Dragonfly/blob/master/docs/quick_start/README.md) docs first.
 Besides, building from source code is ok.

 ``` bash
 make build